fatmakoparan/Line_Following_Optimization/README.md

 -  **Obstacle Detection** – LIDAR-based detection with reactive behavior and buzzer alerts.
 -  **Path Optimization** – Compares A\*, Dijkstra, and an ant-inspired heuristic approach.
 -  **ROS Integration** – Utilizes ROS topics, publishers, and subscribers for communication.
--  **Realistic Simulation** – Developed in Gazebo with Teknofest-style track design.
 -  **Robust Testing** – Multiple test phases ensuring stability and real-world adaptability.

 ---